heptarch/heptarch.github.io/drafts/tarkovsky.md

 front of the room, a desk covered in postcards, sketches, letters, newspaper clippings, and binders filled with official documents and tax reports.
-At the back, boxes stuffed with loose sheets of foolscap, a pair of cupboards filled with rubbish, and row upon row of filing cabinets labelled by month---the reliquaries of the martyr.
+At the back, boxes stuffed with loose sheets of foolscap, a pair of empty cupboards, and row upon row of filing cabinets labelled by month---the reliquaries of the martyr.
 But after the moment of sobriety on the threshold, my expectations were not high.